awar7118/awar7118/README.md

 - 👯 I’m looking to collaborate on **any meaningful opensource projects**

-- 🔭 I'm currently looking to land my first role in the world of tech!

 - 📫 How to reach me on Twitter: [@ahmedcod3s](https://twitter.com/ahmedcod3s)

 - 🌍 Keen traveller